 Tell Congress: Draw up articles of impeachment against Trump

-We have reached this point already — articles of impeachment need to be drawn up regarding President Trump’s criminal activity.
-We all know this process would have already started if Trump had been successful in firing special prosecutor Mueller, as it’s now clear he tried to do in June of 2017 and again in December 2017.
+Trump’s abuse of power in #Ukrainegate has cemented the realization for many people that articles of impeachment need to be drawn up regarding the president’s criminal activity.
+But we know this process would have already started if Trump had been successful in firing special prosecutor Mueller, as it’s clear he tried to do in June of 2017 and again in December 2017.

 Trump has brought us to the brink of nuclear war, obstructed justice at the FBI and Department of Justice, threatened to shut down news organizations for reporting the truth, tried to use the levers of government to punish political enemies, and — in a direct violation of the Constitution — taken money from foreign governments.